Definition of Possession

 Legal Defenses

 The first angle of attack in a marijuana possession case is to challenge the legality of the search, detention, or traffic stop that led to the arrest or Notice to Appear.
-If appropriate in the case, this is done through the filing of a Motion to Suppress Evidence.
+This is done through the filing of a Motion to Suppress Evidence.

 A Motion to Suppress is a legal challenge to the constitutional validity of a law enforcement officer’s actions.
 Where police act unlawfully, any evidence they derive as the “fruit” of their illegal actions will be excluded from evidence under the Fourth Amendment “exclusionary rule.”